Kang-S/State-Estimation/README.md

 This is the first attempt to publish C++ code related to power systems operation.
 The aim is to create a benchmark library of emerging power system algorithms in order to evaluate them in any microprocessor platform.

-## TODO

-Run the state estimation algorithm on a Raspberry Pi & add a Hardware-Performance-Counter (HPC) routine to monitor how False-Data-Injection (FDI) attacks can be detected.

-- More on malware detection with HPCs: [Malicious firmware detection with hardware performance counters](http://ieeexplore.ieee.org/abstract/document/7470546/)

-- More on state estimation and FDI attacks: [A Case Study on Implementing False Data Injection Attacks Against Nonlinear State Estimation](https://dl.acm.org/citation.cfm?id=2994491)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.